 If the fight ends in the first 3 rounds or within the first half of the fourth round, then the under 3.5 bets would be winners.

 Method Of Victory

 Another fun bet that you can make on a UFC fight is betting on the method of victory.
 A UFC fight can end in a few ways.
 A fighter can win via decision or via finish.
 If the fighter wins by finish it will either be by KO/TKO or submission.
-Here’s an example with some of the odds for the Cormier vs Miocic fight:
+Here’s an example with some of the odds for one of the Cormier vs Miocic fights:

 - Cormier wins by TKO/KO +465